Report Bird Mortality

 For concerns about a potential human infection or exposure, please contact your public health department.

 For more guidelines concerning the handling of wild birds, please see the USDA guidance for hunters.
-For more on avian influenza and pets, see the CDC website.
+For more on avian influenza and pets or other animals, see the CDC website.

-For more on avian influenza and pets, including dogs and cats, see this CDC guidance.
+For more on avian influenza and pets or other animals, see this CDC guidance.

 Reporting Dead Birds